-Then, on a lightly floured counter, press each half into a disk.
+- Then, on a lightly floured counter, press each half into a round, somewhat flattened, disk.

-- Wrap in plastic separating the two disks with waxed paper and refrigerate for at least one hour.
+- Wrap the dough in plastic separating the two disks with waxed paper and refrigerate for at least one hour.

 - Heat the oven to 450F degrees.

 - On a lightly floured surface roll out one pastry disk to a 10-inch round.
 If you use parchment, butcher paper or freezer paper on the surface and flour that, it will be easier to clean up.

 - Unroll the flattened crust and carefully fit it into a deep-dish pie pan.

 - Trim the crust allowing for about a 1-inch overhang.

-- Continuing with the process for the fruit pie: Roll out the other pie crust disk large enough to cover the top pie with some overhang.
+- Roll out the other pie crust disk large enough to cover the top pie with some overhang.

-- Brush the top crust with the egg yolk and sprinkle a cinnamon sugar mixture over the top crust.
+- Sprinkle the sugar evenly over the top crust.